frostney/talks/proposals.md

 Intended audience: Intermediate
 Takeaway: Try to find the balance between abstracting away implementation details versus the need to control the implementation details.

+### Bundles as a service
+Length: ~30 minutes
+Traditionally, we have bundling our JavaScript by defining configuration files and executing these configurations on our local machine.
+But what if we create builds on the fly through a server?
+What are the advantages and disadvantages with this approach?
+Can we still have the goodies of modern web development such as live reloading and hot module reloading?

+### Individual paint for your React components
+Length: ~25 minutes
+Theming with React is not always as straight-forward as we would like it to be.
+Often we rather style our CSS leading to masses of unneeded and convoluted classes.
+With universal JavaScript, React Native and Javascript for inline styles we may want a mechanism that's coupled more deeply into React.
+In this talk, we will explore we would explore current common approaches and how we take as step further to create React-coupled theming.

+### Location updates in React Native
+Length: ~30 minutes
+One of the most interesting things in mobile applications are accessing the user's location and using its data to our advantage.
+We will take a look at how we would access location data, such as Bluetooth, GPS and iBeacon with React Native.
+We will also look into best practices and potential pitfalls with this technologies.